xeokit/sdk/README.md

 # @xeokit

-The xeokit SDK is a development kit for creating browser-based visualizations of AECO models.
+The xeokit SDK is a powerful tool for creating visualizations of AECO models in your browser.
+It's built with TypeScript and designed to be flexible, making it easy to customize and extend to meet your needs.

-The SDK offers fast model loading and rendering, low memory usage, and support for multiple canvases.
-The SDK is written in TypeScript and follows SOLID principles for software design, enabling maximum extensibility and robustness.
-Its scene graph works on both browser and NodeJS platforms and can be used to create models, convert between formats, and provide content for the model viewer.
-The SDK provides functions for importing and exporting its models as industry-standard AECO file formats and allows for interoperability with BIM software via BCF Viewpoints.
-It also offers utility libraries with complete documentation for lower-level functionalities.
+With xeokit, you get lightning-fast loading and rendering, even on complex models, while using minimal system resources.
+The SDK's scene graph works on both the browser and NodeJS platforms, allowing you to create models, convert between formats, and provide content for the model viewer.

+In addition, xeokit offers built-in support for multiple canvases, so you can easily view your models from different angles or perspectives.
+Plus, the SDK comes with utility libraries that provide complete documentation for lower-level functionalities.

+With xeokit, you can also import and export your models as industry-standard AECO file formats, and even collaborate with other
+BIM software via BCF Viewpoints.

+# Modules

 ## Scene Graph